graphile-contrib/postgraphile-plugin-connection-filter/README.md

 Adds a powerful suite of filtering capabilities to a PostGraphile schema.

 > **Warning:** Use of this plugin with the default options may make it **astoundingly trivial** for a malicious actor (or a well-intentioned application that generates complex GraphQL queries) to overwhelm your database with expensive queries.
-See the Performance and Security section below for details.
+See the [Performance and Security](https://github.com/graphile-contrib/postgraphile-plugin-connection-filter#performance-and-security) section below for details.

-## Performance and Security

-By default, this plugin:

-- Exposes a large number of filter operators, including some that can perform expensive pattern matching.
-- Allows filtering on [computed columns](https://www.graphile.org/postgraphile/computed-columns/), which can result in expensive operations.
-- Allows filtering on functions that return `setof`, which can result in expensive operations.
-- Allows filtering on List fields (Postgres arrays), which can result in expensive operations.

-To protect your server, you can:

-- Use the `connectionFilterAllowedFieldTypes` and `connectionFilterAllowedOperators` options to limit the filterable fields and operators exposed through GraphQL.
-- Set `connectionFilterComputedColumns: false` to prevent filtering on [computed columns](https://www.graphile.org/postgraphile/computed-columns/).
-- Set `connectionFilterSetofFunctions: false` to prevent filtering on functions that return `setof`.
-- Set `connectionFilterArrays: false` to prevent filtering on List fields (Postgres arrays).

-Also see the [Production Considerations](https://www.graphile.org/postgraphile/production) page of the official PostGraphile docs, which discusses query whitelisting.

 ## Usage